COBRA: A Combined Regression Strategy: Introduction

 Along with this paper, we release the software \cobra \citep{Gue2013} which implements the method as an additional package to the statistical software R \citep[see][]{CTea2012}. \cobra is freely downloadable on the CRAN website\footnote{\url{http://cran.r-project.org/web/packages/COBRA/index.html}}.
 As detailed in \autoref{section:cobra}, we undertook a lengthy series of numerical experiments, over which \cobra proved extremely successful.
 These stunning results lead us to believe that regression collectives can provide valuable insights on a wide range of prediction problems.
 Further, these same results demonstrate that \cobra has remarkable speed in terms of CPU timings.
 In the context of high-dimensional (such as genomic) data, such velocity is critical, and in fact \cobra can natively take advantage of multi-core parallel environments.

 The paper is organized as follows.
 In \autoref{section:theorie}, we describe the combined estimator---the regression collective---and derive a nonasymptotic risk bound.
-Next we present the main result, that is, the collective is asymptotically at least as good as any of the basic estimators.
-We also provide a rate of convergence for our procedure that is faster than the usual nonparametric rate. \autoref{section:cobra} is devoted to the companion R package \cobra and presents benchmarks of its excellent performance on both simulated and real data sets, including high-dimensional models.
-We also show that \cobra compares favorably with two competitors, Super Learner \citep[see the seminal paper][]{vdLPH2007} and exponentially weighted aggregation \citep[among many other references, see][]{DT2008}, in that it performs similarly in most situations, much better in some, while it is consistently faster in every case (for the Super Learner).
-Finally, for ease of exposition, proofs are collected in \autoref{section:proof}.
+Next we present the main result, that is, the collective is asymptotically at least as good as any functional of the basic estimators.
+We also provide a rate of convergence for our procedure. \autoref{section:cobra} is devoted to the companion R package \cobra and presents benchmarks of its excellent performance on both simulated and real data sets, including high-dimensional models.
+We also show that \cobra compares favorably with two competitors, Super Learner \citep[][]{vdLPH2007} and the exponentially weighted aggregate \citep[see for example][]{Gir2014}, in that it performs similarly in most situations, much better in some, while it is consistently faster than the Super Learner in every case.
+Finally, for ease of exposition, proofs and additional simulation results (figures and tables with (SM) as suffix) are postponed to a Supplementary Material.